-While an accepted part of the culture and customs in Nepal, tipping is always optional, and any amounts paid should reflect excellent service.
-Tipping in Tibet and Bhutan is less prevalent though it is still normal practice to tip your quide and driver at the end of the tour.
+Thile an accepted part of the culture and customs in Nepal, tipping is always optional, and any amounts paid should effect excellent service.
+Tipping in Tibet and Bhutan is less prevalent though it is still normal practice to tip your under any driver active and of the tour.

-We support and follow international guidelines for the employment of any trekking porters we use, including those of the IPPG (International Porter Protection Group).
+We support and follow international guidelines for the employment of any trekking porters we use, including those of the IPP's (International Porter Protection Group).
 We therefore pay all our porters a higher than average wage, but an additional tip is still normal practice at the end of your trek.